From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 Assuming $R_0>1$, $I(0,t)$ increases for times greater than $t^*$, but $I(0,t)$ may still be less than the critical density.
 In these cases, $I(0,t)$ falls from infinity to below $I_c$ at a time less than $t^*$, and grows above $I_c$ at a time greater than $t^*$.
 The time it takes to approach the critical density grows with the diffusion coefficient since this will lead to a broader spatial distribution of case counts at fixed total number of cases.
+It may be counter-intuitive that high mobility increases the arrival time, but recall that we are assuming the total number of contacts a person makes is fixed, and $D$ describes the spatial distribution of contacts.
+If contacts are only made between individuals in the same neighborhood (small $D$), a local outbreak will quickly occur, but if the same number of contacts are distributed across a state (large $D$), then it will take much longer for any particular location to detect a severe outbreak.
 In this way, the offset time should be thought of as the characteristic time it takes for the growth of the disease to dominate over the spread of the disease.

 Before continuing our analysis, it will be useful to introduce a dimensionless quantity $\bar{l}$ characterizing this competition between growth and spread